-- Potentially investing in other types of equity securities and debt securities, including lower-quality debt securities (those of less than investment-grade quality, also referred to as high yield debt securities or junk bonds). - Investing in domestic and foreign issuers. - Using fundamental analysis of factors such as each issuer's financial condition and industry position, as well as market and economic conditions, to select investments. - Potentially using covered call options as tools in managing the fund's assets.
+- Potentially investing in non-income producing securities, including defaulted securities and common stocks. - Investing in companies in troubled or uncertain financial condition. - Investing in domestic and foreign issuers. - Using fundamental analysis of each issuer's financial condition and industry position and market and economic conditions to select investments.